 📍 at New York New York

-After lunch, we set out to enjoy the casinos’ elaborately designed interiors, starting with New York New York Hotel & Casino, a New York-themed hotel with a replica of the Statue of Liberty and skyscrapers like the empire State Building.
+After lunch, we set out to enjoy the casinos’ elaborately designed interiors, starting with New York New York Hotel & Casino, a New York-themed hotel with a replica of the Statue of Liberty and skyscrapers like the Empire State Building.

 New York New York has recreated the brownstone and tree-lined streets of Greenwich Village.
 Even though you’re indoors, there are NY-style buildings towering over you.
 The shops and eateries are located in the lower sections of these “buildings”.